renderpci/dedalo/Readme.md

 	Done! you new hierarchy was imported and ready to use.

-**SERVER SYSTEM**
+## 8. Server system

-Dédalo in the server part is tested into the next Operating Systems:
+The backend of Dédalo is tested in:
 - Ubuntu Server 20.04+
 - Debian 9.0+
-- MacOsX 11.0+
+- MacOs X 11.0+
 - CentOS, Fedora and RedHat situation.
-We are stopping Dédalo testing into RedHat/CenOS/Fedora model due CentOS project focus was changed.
-The main OS will be Ubuntu to test Dédalo.
-RedHat/CentOS/Fedora will become to the category of "all other linux that we don't test it".
+We are no longer testing Dédalo in RedHat/CenOS/Fedora model since the CentOS project focus was shifted.
+The main OS to test Dédalo will be Ubuntu.
+RedHat/CentOS/Fedora will become part of the "all other Linux that we do not test" category.
 <p><a href="https://blog.centos.org/2020/12/future-is-centos-stream/?utm_source=rss&utm_medium=rss&utm_campaign=future-is-centos-stream" target="_blank">CentOS blog</a></p>

-All other Linux will be compatible but we don't test it.
+Any other Linux will probably be compatible, but we offer NO GUARANTEES.

-Windows: is possible that Dédalo can run, but we NO TESTED.
+Windows: Dédalo might run, but we HAVE NOT TESTED IT.

-**USE**
+## 9. Usage

-Dédalo version v6+, is only certificated and proved into the chromium or webkit browsers (Chrome, Safari, Edge (77+), ...).
+Dédalo version V6+ is only tested in chromium and webkit browsers (Chrome, Safari, Edge 77+, ...).<br>
-Firefox situation: From the 4.8 version of Dédalo is full compatible with Firefox, and can be used in production, but we need more feedback from the users, please comment your experience.
+Firefox situation: from Dédalo V4.8 onwards, it is fully compatible with Firefox and can be used in production.
+However, we need more feedback from the users; please share your experience!

-Browser	|	Version |	certificated
+Browser	|	Version |	Compatible with Dédalo
 --------- | --------- | ---------
 Chrome	|	106+ | YES - recommended
 Chrome	|	100 to 105 | Deprecated (Please update as soon as possible)